rocky-jaiswal/my_blogs/source/2019-09-30-node-worker-threads.html.markdown

       // { firstInnings: { team: 'Royal Challengers Bangalore', runs: 40 },
       //  secondInnings: { team: 'Kolkata Knight Riders', runs: 105 } } }

-So the Kolkata Knight Riders hit an impressive 105 runs in 2017 IPL.
+So the Kolkata Knight Riders hit an impressive 105 runs in IPL 2017 in their first 36 balls.
 The full code for parsing the YAML etc. can be found on [Github](https://github.com/rocky-jaiswal/ipl-fun).

 To get straight to the answers -